Calogera Chiarello's Ancestors

 ~<^>~

-Rosa lived many more years, over 40, and died at age 78 on September 9, 1912, in the Ospedale di S. Maria della Misericordia (Hospital of St. Mary of Mercy) in Sciacca.
-Her death record was also found in the Sciacca Civil Registration (Tribunale), 1861-1929 collection, but in a much later volume.
+Rosa lived many more years, over 40, and died on her 78th birthday, September 9, 1912, in the Ospedale di S. Maria della Misericordia (Hospital of St. Mary of Mercy) in Sciacca.
+Her civil death record was also found in the Sciacca Civil Registration (Tribunale), 1861-1929 collection, but in a much later volume.
+(Mouse over and click on civil death record right to enlarge in a new window/tab.)
 Her record lists her parents names and that she was a widow of Giovanni.
 She never remarried.
 It could be that she was badly hurt in the fire and could not take care of her children.
-There isn’t any more information on either death record, so we may never know what really happened.
-(Mouse over and click on image right to enlarge in a new window/tab.)
-Whatever happened, it is sad to think that Rosa, not only buried her husband, but also two of her children, and watched as the other two went to America.
+There isn’t any more information on either death record, so we may never know what really happened.Whatever happened, it is sad to think that Rosa, not only buried her husband, but also two of her children, and watched as the other two went to America.

 ~< Back to Chart >~

-Salvadore Chiarello was baptized in Sciacca, Agrigento, Sicilia, Italy on January 12, 1799, as Salvatore Gaetano Vito Chiarello one of three children born to Giuseppa Pumilia and Giovanni Chiarello.
+Salvatore Chiarello was born and baptized as Salvatore Gaetano Vito on the evening of January 12, 1799, in the mother church parish of of Sciacca, Agrigento, Sicilia, Italy, the son of Giuseppa Pumilia and her husband Giovanni Chiarello.
+(Mouse over and click on his Latin baptism image upper right to enlarge in a new window/tab.)
 His godparents were Vito and Francesca Pumilia, a married couple, who may be related to his mother.
 Not much is known about his early life except that he had an older brother and a sister who survived to adulthood.

-Salvadore and Calogera had at least eight children, all born at home in Quartiero Madrice — ancestor Giovanni; a daughter Giuseppa on January 25, 1834, baptized the next day, and died a year and a half later on July 9, 1835; another daughter named Giuseppa was born in 1835, but died at age 4 on December 10, 1839; a daughter Accursia was born on November 18, 1838, baptized the next day, and died at 7 years old on March 5, 1846; another Giuseppa born August 24, 1841, who died almost a year later on August 10, 1842; another Giuseppa born October 18, 1843, and died at 2 years old on December 29, 1845; another Giuseppa born on May 26, 1846 who died at age 3 on December 23, 1849; and a son Accursio born on March 9, 1851, baptized the next day, married Accursia Chiarello on July 31, 1875, and died at age 63 on March 14, 1914.
+Salvatore and Calogera had at least eight children, all born and baptized at home in the Sciacca Quartiero Madrice as follows — ancestor Giovanni was named after his paternal grandfather; Giuseppa, named after her paternal grandmother, was born on January 25, 1834, baptized as Josepha Alphonsa Accursia the next day, and died at 17 months old on July 9, 1835; another Giuseppa was born on November 20, 1835, baptized as Josepha Maria Alphonsa the next day, but died at age 4 on December 10, 1839; Accursia Calogera was born on the evening of November 18, 1838, baptized the next day, and died at 7 years old on March 5, 1846; a third Giuseppa was born on the morning of August 24, 1841, baptized as Josepha Margarita later that same day, and died at 11 months old on August 10, 1842; another Giuseppa was born and baptized on October 18, 1843, and died at 2 years old on December 29, 1845; a fifth Giuseppa was born and baptized as Josepha Anna on May 26, 1846 who died at age 3 on December 23, 1849; and a son Accursio born on the morning of March 9, 1851, baptized the next day, married Accursia Chiarello on July 31, 1875, and died at age 63 on March 14, 1914.
 Naming so many daughters Giuseppa follows the Italian naming convention where the first daughter is named after the father's mother.
 Thus when their first daughter died, the next daughter was given that same name.
 Unfortunately, none of the Giuseppa's lived past toddler age.
 Out of their eight children only the two boys, Giovanni and Accursio, made it to adulthood.
+It is sad to think that this couple buried six of their eight children.

-Salvadore Chiarello died on January 11, 1874, in Sciacca.
-His death record is found in Volume 188, for the year 1874 of the Provincia di Girgenti, Comune di Sciacca, Registro Degli Atti di Morte.
-On it, his age is listed as 74 and the names of parents and wife are included.
+Salvatore Chiarello died in Sciacca on January 11, 1874, one day before his 75th birthday.
+His civil death record is found in Volume 188, for the year 1874 of the Provincia di Girgenti, Comune di Sciacca, Registro Degli Atti di Morte.
+On it, his age is correctly listed as 74 and the names of his parents and wife are included.
 As with so many of the other ancestors from Sciacca, his occupation is listed as Marinaio.
-(Mouse over and click on image right to enlarge in a new window/tab.)
-He is listed as a widower, which means his wife Calogera died before him.
+(Mouse over and click on his civil death record image lower right to enlarge in a new window/tab.)
+On both his mother church burial record and his civil death record, he is listed as a widower, which means his wife Calogera died before him.
+(Mouse over and click on his church burial image lower left to enlarge in a new window/tab.)
 Unfortunately, a death record for her can’t be found.
-It is a good possibility that she died in 1866, where 85 death records are missing or in 1867, where the August to December pages are missing from the Morte book.
+It is a good possibility that she died in 1866, where 85 death records are missing or in 1867, where the August to December pages are missing from the civil Morte register.
 A death record for her brother Calogero, who died on July 3, 1883, was found and can easily be mistaken for her death record.
+For now, this is all that is known about them.

 ~<^>~

 Giovanni Chiarello’s date of birth is uncertain.
-He was born in Sciacca, Agrigento, Sicilia, Italy, probably about 1760, one of at least three known children born to parents Giuseppe Chiarello and Vincenza Bentivegna.
+He was probably born in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, about 1760, the son of Giuseppe Chiarello and his wife Vincenza Bentivegna.
 The documentation for his ancestry comes from several places.
 First from Giovanni’s marriage document mentioned below, we get his parents names.
 From his sister Antonina’s second marriage record, dated November 14, 1824, we get his deceased grandfather’s name-Giovanni Chiarello.
-This tells us that our Giovanni was a first born son, as he is named after his father’s father.
-Lastly, Giuseppe’s nameis written in statement 5, on page 2 of Giovanni’s son, ancestor Salvadore’s 1831 wedding document, which translates to “ . . .
-Act of Giuseppe Chiarello death, paternal grandfather of the Bridegroom.”
-(Mouse over and click on the image left to enlarge in a new window/tab.)
+This supports that this Giovanni was a first born son, as he is named after his paternal grandfather.
+Giuseppe’s name is written instatement 5, on page 2 of Giovanni’s son, ancestor Salvatore’s 1831 wedding document, which translates to “ . . .
+Act of Giuseppe Chiarello death, paternal grandfather of the Bridegroom.(Mouse over and click on the statement image upper right to enlarge in a new window/tab.)
+Lastly, his parentage is clearly written on the Kinship Tree record for ancestor Salvatore, which was written by the church prior to his marriage.
+(Mouse over and click on his Kinship Tree image upper left to enlarge in a new window/tab.)
+Unfortunately, a Sciacca baptism record could not be found for Giovanni.

 ~< Back to Chart >~

-Giuseppa Pumilia was born about 1760, in Sciacca, Agrigento, Sicilia, Italy, the only known child born to parents Francesco Pumilia and Elisabetta Trapani.
-Records for her were also found under the name Giuseppa Pumilia In Chiarello - the In Chiarello indicates her married name.
-She died a widow at home at Quartiero Madrice, in Sciacca, “during a cholera outbreak,” on July 20, 1837.
-(Mouse over and click on her death record image left to enlarge in a new window/tab.)
-On Giuseppa’s death record it states she was born in Sciacca and was 85 years-old, but this may not be so.
-As this death record contains some misinformation-her age and her parent’s names.
+Giuseppa died a widow at home at Quartiero Madrice, in Sciacca, “during a cholera outbreak,” on July 20, 1837, at the age of 74.
+Her mother church burial record lists her as Josepha Pumilia of age about 85 . . . died at home and was buried in the cemetery of St. Francisci outside the city.
+(Mouse over and click on her church burial image lower right to enlarge in a new window/tab.)
+On Giuseppa’s civil death record it states she was born in Sciacca and was 85 years-old.
+(Mouse over and click on her civil death record image left to enlarge in a new window/tab.)
+This civil death record contains some misinformation-her age and her parent’s names.
 On this record, her deceased parents names are clearly written, but are different from the names listed on her Latin marriage record, as stated above.
-The death record states that her parents were Vito Pumilia and Girolama Bivona, which is incorrect, as at least two pieces of supporting documentation exist to disprove this.
+The death record states that her parents were Vito Pumilia and Girolama Bivona, which is incorrect, as at least three pieces of supporting documentation exist to disprove this.
 Her marriage record is correct because she was alive giving the information to be recorded.
-On January 4, 1831, she wrote a consent to marry for her son Salvadore, in the form of a legal Brevetto, where she states she is the daughter of Francesco (mouse over and click on the consent Brevetto image right to enlarge in a new window/tab).
-Another supporting fact is that she named a son Francesco, which follows the Italian naming convention.
+The Brevetto, mentioned above where she states she is the daughter of Francesco.
+Her parentage is clearly written on the Kinship Tree record for ancestor Salvatore, which was written by the church prior to his marriage.
+Another supporting fact is that she named her first born son after her husband’s father and her father- Giuseppe Francesco, which follows the Italian naming convention.
 Her age listed at death calculates her birth year to 1652.
-Her age listed on her son Salvadore’s 1831 wedding record is 54, which calculates her birth year to 1777.
-If you take into account her marriage date and birth of her first child, it’s clear neither of these dates are correct.
-It seems plausible she was born sometime between these two years, probably around 1760.
-It seems folks in those days didn’t count the years the way we do today.
-The death record information came from someone other than her husband, as he was deceased by then, and her daughter Vincenza, who died two days after her mother, was gravely ill when Giuseppa died.
+Her civil death record information came from someone other than her husband, as he was deceased by then, and her daughter Vincenza, who died two days after her mother, was gravely ill when Giuseppa died.

 ~<^>~

 Giuseppe Chiarello was born and baptized as Joseph Francisco on August 11, 1734, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Giovanni Chiarello and his wife Dorotea diMino.
 (Mouse over and click on his Latin baptism image upper right to enlarge in a new window/tab.)
-He was incorrectly llisted as 9 years old on his father’s 1747 Sciacca Rivelo (tax record), as he was almost 13 years old at the time.
+He was incorrectly listed as 9 years old on his father’s 1747 Sciacca Rivelo (tax record), as he was almost 13 years old at the time.

 On July 9th, 16th and 22nd, banns were read in church for Giuseppe to marry Vincenza Bentivegna.
 She was baptized as Maria Vincenza on September 20, 1736, in the mother church parish of Sciacca, the daughter of Angela Modica and her husband Filippo Bentivegna.
 (Mouse over and click on her Latin baptism image middle right to enlarge in a new window/tab.)
 Giuseppe and Vincenza married at the mother church in Sciacca on August 5, 1758.
 (Mouse over and click on their Latin church marriage record image upper left to enlarge in a new window/tab.)